 Tip: Don’t forget to exclude Facebook Custom Audiences of past converters or people who have already visited your landing pages for particular offers.

-See our 101-point guide to Facebook Custom Audiences to learn everything there is to know.
-As icing on the cake, this guide is full of first-class retargeting ideas ?.
+Finally, check out our 101-point guide to Facebook Custom Audiences to learn everything there is to know.
+(As icing on the cake, this guide is full of first-class retargeting ideas.)

 Step 4: Select Your Ad Placements